Chawengwit/cinema-ticket-booking/README.md

 3. `GET /api/admin/health` — dependency status & build metadata.

 ### Event & Locking Strategy
-- Seat selection triggers a Lua-powered `SET` with PX TTL keyed as `seatlock:<showtimeId>:<seatId>` so locks are atomic, deduped, and expire in ~5 minutes.
+- Seat selection triggers a Lua-powered `SET` with PX TTL keyed as `seatlock:<showtimeId>:<seatId>` and records an expiry marker in `seatlockexp:<showtimeId>` with payload `seat|owner|requestId` so locks are atomic, deduped, and sweepable.
+- `seatlock.StartTimeoutSweeper` scans the `seatlockexp:*` sorted sets, pops due members, checks whether the seat is still locked/booked, and emits `seat.timeout` events when a hold lapses.
-- Booking confirmation runs another Lua script that ensures no `seatbooked:*` keys exist yet, validates ownership (`owner:requestID`), creates `seatbooked:*` markers, and deletes the original locks.
+- Booking confirmation runs another Lua script that ensures no `seatbooked:*` keys exist yet, validates ownership (`owner:requestID`), creates `seatbooked:*` markers, and deletes the original locks plus expiry markers.
-- Every lock/release/booked transition emits a JSON payload on `seat-events:<showtimeId>`; `/ws/showtimes/:id/seats` streams that channel to connected browsers.
+- Every lock/release/booked/timeout transition emits a JSON payload on `seat-events:<showtimeId>`; `/ws/showtimes/:id/seats` streams that channel to connected browsers.
 - Booking success also emits `booking.success` on the `booking-events` channel for notification workers / audit logging.

-- Audit service + timeout sweeper are still planned; today no background job cleans up expired holds or writes an audit log.
+-## Background Workers
+- **Timeout sweeper** (`internal/seatlock/timeout_sweeper.go`): runs every second, scans `seatlockexp:*`, republishes due members if their TTL was refreshed, or emits `seat.timeout` events when a hold disappears without being booked.
+- **Audit worker** (`internal/audit/worker.go`): `PSubscribe`s to `seat-events:*` + `booking-events`, normalizes them into `seat.*` / `booking.*` audit documents, and inserts them into Mongo via `repo.AuditRepo`.
+- Both workers currently run in-process (see `cmd/api/main.go`) and inherit the API’s lifecycle; plan for graceful shutdown, observability, and horizontal scale when splitting into dedicated services.

 ## Frontend Responsibilities
 - **User surface**: showtime browser, live seat map (WebSocket), booking funnel with payment placeholder, countdown timer for held seats — today only the SeatEventsCard dev tool exists, so the real UX is still to build.